11-Day Morocco Tour from Casablanca: Sahara Desert Luxury Camp

 • 7

 El Mhaya is a rural commune in Morocco, known for its agricultural activities and traditional way of life.
-It offers a glimpse into the authentic Moroccan countryside, with scenic landscapes and a slower pace of living.
-While it may not be a tourist hotspot, El Mhaya provides an opportunity to experience the simplicity and charm of rural Morocco, away from the bustling cities and popular tourist destinations.
+It offers a glimpse into the authentic Moroccan countryside, with scenic landscapes and a slower pace of life.
+While it may not be a major tourist hotspot, El Mhaya provides an opportunity to experience the simplicity and charm of rural Morocco, away from the bustling cities and popular tourist destinations.

 1 hour Admission ticket free